3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 ##### check if LZ utilizes SHA256 algorithm when using TPM2.0 module

-1. Reboot platform and boot to NixOS via `"NixOS - Secure Launch"` entry in GRUB menu.
+1. If not already booted to `"NixOS - Secure Launch"`, reboot platform and boot to NixOS via `"NixOS - Secure Launch"` entry in GRUB menu.

 2. Run `tpm2_pcrread` command.